Skip to main content

 Designed for

-What is accreditation support?
+What is ACR accreditation support?

-Accreditation support is end-to-end help getting (and keeping) accreditation from ACR, IAC, RadSite, or The Joint Commission — physics testing, image-quality review, protocol development, documentation, and submission coordination, all handled by a board-certified medical physicist.
+ACR accreditation support is end-to-end help getting and keeping accreditation from the American College of Radiology — physics testing, image-quality review, protocol development, documentation, and submission coordination, all performed by a board-certified medical physicist.
+DRPS also provides physics support for IAC, RadSite, and Joint Commission imaging accreditation.

-Bodies we support
+ACR programs we support

 What we deliver